6238/6238-2020-simple-robot/README.md

 # 6238-2020-simple-robot
-Code for Popcorn Penguins simple robot with drive functionality
+Code for Popcorn Penguins simple robot with drive functionality.